chesterking123/chesterking123/README.md

 About Me: I’m an aspiring Data Scientist | Data Analyst.

-Connect with me on these platforms
+Connect with me on these platforms:

 🔗 Twitter: https://twitter.com/deep_contractor